 On March 1, 2009, the Company became the operator for its East Slopes Project located in Kern County, California.
-Additionally, the Company then assumed certain original defaulting partners' approximate \$1.5 million liability representing a 25% working interest in the drilling and completion costs associated with the East Slopes Project four earning wells program.
+Additionally, the Company then assumed certain original defaulting partners' approximate \$1.5 million liability representing a 25% working interest in the drilling and completion costs associated with the East Slopes Project four earning well program.
 The Company subsequently sold the same 25% working interest on June 11, 2009.
-Of the original \$1.5 million liability, approximately \$244,849 remains unpaid and is included in the May 31, 2020 and February 29, 2020, accounts payable balance.
-Payment of this liability has been delayed until the Company's cash flow situation improves.
+Of the \$1.5 million liability, \$244,849 remains unpaid and is included in both the November 30, 2020 and February 29, 2020 accounts payable balances.
+Payments on this liability has been delayed until the Company's cash flow situation improves.
 On October 17, 2018, a working interest partner in California filed a UCC financing statement in regards to payables owed to the partner by the Company.
-At May 31, 2020 and February 29, 2020, the balance owed this working interest partner was \$97,945 and \$101,544, respectively, and is included in the approximate \$1.53 million and \$1.56 million accounts payable balances at May 31, 2020 and February 29, 2020, respectively.
+At November 30, 2020 and February 29, 2020, the balance owed this working interest partner was \$91,422 and \$101,544, respectively, and is included in the approximate \$1.81 million and 1.56 million accounts payable balance at November 30, 2020 and February 29, 2020, respectively.